meatball133/crystal/exercises/concept/foto-fusionist/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about binary & octal & hexadecimal in Crystal.
+The goal of this exercise is to teach the student about binary, octal, and hexadecimal in Crystal.

 ## Learning objectives

-- Learn about binary & octal & hexadecimal in Crystal
+- Learn about binary, octal, and hexadecimal in Crystal
-- Learn how to convert from binary & octal & hexadecimal to integer
+- Learn how to convert from binary, octal, and hexadecimal to integer
-- Learn how to convert from integer to binary & octal & hexadecimal
+- Learn how to convert from integer to binary, octal, and hexadecimal

 ## Out of scope

-- binary manipulation
+- Binary manipulation

 ## Concepts